Mathias-g/grist-tree-map-widget/README.md

 Six unknowns, so three points determine it exactly and more are fitted by least squares.
 Affine covers translation, rotation, scale and shear, which is what you need for a near-nadir aerial photo over flat ground.
-It does not correct lens distortion or terrain relief, so fly as close to straight down as you can and avoid steep slopes.
+It does not correct lens distortion or terrain relief, so a photo taken close to straight down over flat ground calibrates best.

 The reported error is the RMS distance in metres between where each control point actually is and where the fitted transform puts it.